Worshipful Company of International Bankers: Civic and military affiliations

+It is a signatory of the Armed Forces Covenant, reflecting its commitment to the Armed Forces community.

+Financial Services Group of Livery Companies

-The Company is a member of the Financial Services Group of Livery Companies, the other 11 members of which are the Worshipful Companies of Chartered Accountants, Actuaries, Arbitrators, Chartered Secretaries and Administrators, Insurers, Information Technologists, City of London Solicitors, Management Consultants, Marketors, Tax Advisers, and World Traders.
+The Company is a founding member of the Financial Services Group of Livery Companies, established in 2006 to support the Lord Mayor and City Corporation by providing expertise from across the finance and professional services sector, the other 11 members of which are the Worshipful Companies of Chartered Accountants, Actuaries, Arbitrators, Chartered Secretaries and Administrators, Insurers, Information Technologists, City of London Solicitors, Management Consultants, Marketors, Tax Advisers, and World Traders.